numba/numba/docs/source/cuda/memory.rst

 .. autofunction:: numba.cuda.to_device
    :noindex:

-In addition to the device arrays, numba can consume any object that implements :ref:`cuda array interface <cuda-array-interface>`.
-These objects can be converted into a device array by creating a view of the GPU buffer using the following APIs:
+In addition to the device arrays, Numba can consume any object that implements :ref:`cuda array interface <cuda-array-interface>`.
+These objects also can be manually converted into a Numba device array by creating a view of the GPU buffer using the following APIs:

 .. autofunction:: numba.cuda.as_cuda_array
   :noindex: